Home

 Remember, feeling your steak is the best way to tell whether it's cooked to your liking so read my section on how to grill steaks to get it right.

-If you prefer to use a bbq thermometer then you need to look out for:-
+If you prefer to use a bbq thermometer then you need to look out for the following core meat temperatures but always remember that the core will rise a couple of degrees while the meat rests.

 • 135°F (57.2°C) - Rare